akka/akka/akka-docs/rst/java/remoting-artery.rst

 This new API also plays well with new versions of Google Protocol Buffers and other serialization libraries, which gained the ability to serialize directly into and from ByteBuffers.

-As the new feature only changes how bytes are read and written, and the rest of the serializatio infrastructure remained the same, we recommend reading the :ref:`serialization-java` documentation first.
+As the new feature only changes how bytes are read and written, and the rest of the serialization infrastructure remained the same, we recommend reading the :ref:`serialization-java` documentation first.

 Implementing an :class:`akka.serialization.ByteBufferSerializer` works the same way as any other serializer,